vintagechocolate/Ouedraogo_Farouk_PN_Capstone/README.md

 Technologies Used

-    MongoDB: A NoSQL database for storing and retrieving application data.
+    **MongoDB**: A NoSQL database for storing and retrieving application data.
-    Express.js: A web application framework for Node.js, used for building the RESTful API.
+    **Express.js**: A web application framework for Node.js, used for building the RESTful API.
-    React.js: A JavaScript library for building the user interface components and managing the application state.
+    **React.js**: A JavaScript library for building the user interface components and managing the application state.
-    Node.js: A JavaScript runtime environment for executing server-side code.
+    **Node.js**: A JavaScript runtime environment for executing server-side code.
-    JSON Web Tokens (JWT): Used for user authentication and authorization.
+    **JSON Web Tokens (JWT)**: Used for user authentication and authorization.
-    React Router: Used for client-side routing and rendering different views based on the URL.
+    **React Router**: Used for client-side routing and rendering different views based on the URL.
-    Axios: Used for making HTTP requests to the RESTful API from the React front-end.
+    **Axios**: Used for making HTTP requests to the RESTful API from the React front-end.
-    CSS: Used for styling the React components and creating an appealing user interface.
+    **CSS**: Used for styling the React components and creating an appealing user interface.